mufasa71/aicommit-rs/README.md

-# aicomment-rs 🔨 (in progress)
+# aicommit-rs 🔨 (in progress)

 Using Google Gemini to generate git comments.

-Read `examples/aicomment-template` to understand what exactly is generated.
+Read `examples/aicommit-template` to understand what exactly is generated.

 ## Installation